 Have you ever wondered how to eat less without feeling exhausted, hungry, or frustrated?
 Better yet, have you ever wondered how to eat less without going on a diet?

-Eric Edmeades, Author of Mindvalley’s WildFit Program, suggests there are ways to augment your food habits to become a healthier, more energized version of yourself.
+Eric Edmeades, author of Mindvalley’s WildFit Quest, suggests there are ways to augment your food habits to become a healthier, more energized version of yourself.

 “The entire diet industry is a scam,” Eric Edmeades explains in his discussion with Vishen, founder and CEO of Mindvalley.
 “It isn’t about a diet, it isn’t about a set of rules.
 It’s about food freedom.”